MiguelFranken/melodii/Documentation/effectcontroller/EFFECT_CONTROLLER.md

 Due to time restrictions, the original idea of the dome was abandoned.
 The core idea of combining a light and an ultrasound sensor is present in the prototype, however.

-Both sensors are connected to the Arduino as specified in the Fritzing schematic located at `./effectcontroller-schematic.fzz`.
-The code to load onto the Arduino is `./effectcontroller-code.ino`.
-The vector file for the laser-cut box is `./effectcontroller-box.svg`.
+The files needed to construct the prototype are located at `Hardware/EffectController/`.
+Both sensors are connected to the Arduino as specified in the Fritzing schematic named `effectcontroller-schematic.fzz`.
+The code to load onto the Arduino is `effectcontroller-code.ino`.
+The vector file for the laser-cut box is `effectcontroller-box.svg`.

 ![Overflowing innards of a broken-apart effect controller.](images/innards.jpg)